microsoft/TypeScript-wiki/FAQ.md

 Another way to think of this is that a `void`-returning callback type says "I'm not going to look at your return value, if one exists".

-### Why are all types are assignable to empty interfaces?
+### Why are all types assignable to empty interfaces?

 > I wrote some code like this an expected an error:
 > ```ts